MK-Khan123/city-transport/README.md

 ## Netlify Live Site Link

-The project was deployed at Netlify and you can access the link by clicking here [Netlify Live Site Link].
+The project was deployed at Netlify and you can access the link by clicking here [Netlify Live Site Link](https://practical-joliot-41cf3a.netlify.app/).

 ### `Project Features`